-"The complement system orchestrates the host defense by sensing a danger signal and transmitting it into specific cellular responses while extensively communicating with associated biological pathways ranging from immunity and inflammation to homeostasis and development."; www.reactome.org24
+"The complement system orchestrates the host defense by sensing a danger signal and transmitting it into specific cellular responses while extensively communicating with associated biological pathways ranging from immunity and inflammation to homeostasis and development."; www.reactome.org25

-The third pathway in our model is the complement system, part of the innate immune system which in contrast to the adaptive immune system, does not change over the course of an individual's lifetime.
-The complement system consists of over 50 serum and membrane proteins, most being inactive precursors (zymogens) circulating in blood, that when triggered, become activated through proteolytic cascades culminating in the release of effector molecules with multiple biological functions.
-Notwithstanding the traditionally described three activation pathways, there are multiple complement activation mechanisms provided through crosstalk with other blood-based networks.
-Largely under-appreciated is its evolutionarily conserved link to coagulation to eliminate damaged tissues25-28.
+The third pathway in our innate immunity model is the complement system; an immediate reaction to inflammatory insults, it is relatively non-specific, and does not change over the course of an individual's lifetime.
+The complement system consists of over 50 plasma and membrane proteins, most being inactive precursors (zymogens) circulating in blood, that when triggered, become activated through proteolytic cascades.
+It terminates with the formation of the membrane attack complex (MAC), which punctures the cell membrane.
+Its function is to support phagocyte and antibody targeting of microbes or infected cells, the clearance of microbes and damaged cells, and to help coordinate other phases of immunity including the adaptive response.
+Notwithstanding the three textbook activation pathways (classical, lectin, alternate), there are other complement activation mechanisms provided through crosstalk with other innate pathways.
+Largely under-appreciated is its evolutionarily conserved link to coagulation to eliminate damaged tissues26-29.

 Yet regardless of the initial activation, in a normal setting when complement activation occurs at low levels, the dysfunction of a single component can be tolerated or compensated for by many regulators - both fluid-phase and receptor.
-However, during chronic localized inflammation the complement cascade is constantly on, requiring the concerted action of recruited regulators for the protection of bystander host cells from complement-mediated functions29.
-Such functions are multifactorial and cross-communicate with other immune response pathways including coagulation and tissue repair.
+However, during chronic localized inflammation the complement cascade is constantly on, requiring the concerted action of recruited regulators for the protection of bystander host cells from complement-mediated functions30.
+Such functions are diverse, cross-communicating with other immune response pathways including coagulation and tissue repair.
 As complement proteins account for about 5% of the total protein content in plasma, dysregulated complement activation has a significant role in many acute and chronic inflammatory conditions, especially cancer.

-As major participants in the inflammatory milieu surrounding neoplastic tissue, activated complement proteins are abundantly dispersed throughout the extracellular matrix surrounding tumors30.
-Complement is a potent inducer of release of extracellular vesicles; such release being ubiquitous and enhanced in apoptotic and tumor cells.
-However, complement activation within the tumor microenvironment can serve both a positive role and negative influence as complement can also perpetuate local T-cell immunosuppression and chronic inflammation that promotes metastasis31.
-Because of the often conflicting duality of complement in chronic inflammatory conditions, a more precise characterization of complement at any given time, will likely help guidance for many clinical decisions preand post- cancer diagnosis.
-We are exploring new methods for a more refined functional characterization of the Complement sub-proteome for this purpose.
+As major participants in the inflammatory milieu surrounding neoplastic tissue, activated complement proteins are abundantly dispersed throughout the extracellular matrix surrounding tumors31.
+Complement is a potent inducer for release of extracellular vesicles; such release being ubiquitous and enhanced in apoptotic and tumor cells.
+Even so, complement activation within the tumor microenvironment can serve both a positive role and negative influence; at times perpetuating local T-cell immunosuppression and chronic inflammation that promotes metastasis32.
+Because of the often-conflicting duality of complement in chronic inflammatory conditions, a more precise gauge of the state of complement at any given time, will help guidance for many clinical decisions pre- and post- cancer diagnosis.
+In addition to the current markers in our panel, we are exploring new methods for a more refined functional characterization of the Complement sub-proteome for this purpose.

-"Complement protein C5a is a strong chemotactic agent for neutrophils...also plays an important role in the function of neutophils...as it primes them for enhanced functional responses"; Complement: An overview for the clinician, Hematol Oncol Clin North A. 201632
+"Complement protein C5a is a strong chemotactic agent for neutrophils...also plays an important role in the function of neutophils...as it primes them for enhanced functional responses"; Complement: An overview for the clinician, Hematol Oncol Clin North A. 201633